The Intelligence Behind Every Formulation.

 What changed for the patient — whether their reported symptoms resolved, persisted, or shifted, captured longitudinally over months.

-Pairing those two is the hard part, and it’s the part nobody else has done at this scale.
+Pairing those two is the hard part, and it’s a pairing we believe is rare at this scale.
 A strain claim from an isolated trial tells you a strain can do something.
 A paired record tells you what happened when a patient who looked like yours actually took it.

 What it does